 ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.

-The blue colored straight line in the graph represents the regressor that we have made from the training dataset.
-Since we are working with the simple linear regression, therefore, the straight line is obtained.
-Also, the red colored dots represent the actual training dataset.
+The blue-colored straight line in the graph represents the regressor that we have made from the training dataset.
+Since we are working with simple linear regression, therefore, the straight line is obtained.
+Also, the red-colored dots represent the actual training dataset.

-Although, we did not accurately predict the results but the model that we have trained was close enough to reach the accuracy.
+Although, we did not accurately predict the results the model that we have trained was close enough to reach accuracy.

 Step #8: Visualising the Test Set Results